majaneil2/sql-style-guide/README.md

 # Majas's SQL Style Guide

-This was originally cloned from [Matt Mazur](https://mattmazur.com/) My purpose is to have a consistent style that I am happy with following with [Strong Opinions, Weakly Held](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364)
+This was originally cloned from [Matt Mazur](https://mattmazur.com/) My purpose is to have a consistent style that I am happy with [Strong Opinions, Weakly Held](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364)
 ## Example

 Here's a non-trivial query to give you an idea of what this style guide looks like in the practice: